Committee of Both Kingdoms: Administration

-The Committee met in Derby House at three o'clock every day of the week—including Sundays.
-Attendance in 1644 was patchy, since before the enactment of the Self-denying Ordinance, many of the members of the committee had commands in the field.
+The committee met in Derby House at three o'clock every day of the week—including Sundays.
+Attendance in 1644 was patchy, since before the enactment of the Self-denying Ordinance, many members of the committee had commands in the field.
 Warwick, for example, was the Lord High Admiral.
 The more active and influential members on the committee were Lord Wharton and Henry Vane the Younger, and Lord Warriston for the Scots.

-The committee had to accommodate several factions within its ranks, and jealousies and personal animosities between some of its members, such as Waller and Essex.
-It was also subject to control by Parliament (though the need to pass legislation or resolutions through both Houses meant that the committee could control matters day by day without much interference).
+The committee had to accommodate several factions within its ranks and jealousies and personal animosities between some of its members, such as Waller and Essex.
+It was also subject to control by Parliament (though the need to pass legislation or resolutions through both Houses meant that the committee could control matters day-by-day without much interference).

 Its greatest achievement was the establishment of the New Model Army, and the maintenance of this army and other forces in the field until King Charles was defeated in 1646.
-The Committee provided a continuity of policy and administration which the King could not match.
+The committee provided a continuity of policy and administration which the King could not match.